objektwerks/scala/README.md

 Environment
 -----------
-> The following list details commonplace items found in successful Scala shops.
+> The following list details commonplace items found in productive Scala shops.

 1. **Git:** Establish a Github ( https://github.com/features ) account.
 Gitlab ( https://about.gitlab.com ) is a
  nice alternative.
 Both Github and Gitlab can be installed on an internal network.